4/29/2025

 Analyst, Pareto Securities

 Yeah, I understand.
 Well, a lot of my other questions were answered by the previous analysts on the call.
 So thank you.
-And it looks like a solid set of numbers, even though it's one of the minor deviations.
+And it looks like a solid set of numbers, even though it's one that caused a minor deviation.

 speaker